-There are several companies competing to offer the best London Bus Tour.
+There are four main companies competing to offer the best London Bus Tour.
 They offer open top tours of all the big tourist attractions including Buckingham Palace, the Tower of London, the Houses of Parliament, St Paul's Cathedral, Westminster Abbey and the British Museum.

 Some London Bus Tours also include a free river cruise as part of the deal.
 Some are hop-on-hop-off whilst others just offer a straightforward tour for a couple of hours.